 In terms of parent comfort the Tula Toddler has a wide firmly padded waistband and relatively well padded shoulder straps so this is definitely one that feels really supportive.
 It is very simple to use with very few buckles to do up, simply just the waistband and the chest strap.
 Consequently this carrier doesn’t offer the option to cross the straps across the caregivers back when wearing on the front, but as most parents using this carrier will be back carrying anyway this isn’t really a problem.
 In fact, most prefer the simplicity!
 It does have perfect fit adjusters allowing for a nice high and tight back carry for petite parents – in fact the main difference between this and the Beco Toddler above is that the padded section of the straps are shorter which allows this carrier to give a better fit to more petite parents.
 The straps are also extremely long which means this carrier works really well for plus sized parents too.
 It is a great option for couples of very different sizes looking to share a carrier.

-The Tula Toddler costs approximately £130 and is available from Wear My Baby.
+The Tula Toddler costs approximately £130 and is available from Wear My Baby and you can use the code SHEEN5 for a cheeky 5% off.
 We have 1 of these in the library collection for hire to try before you buy or to reserve for an upcoming holiday or trip.

 Sleepy Nico Toddler Carrier